Easy fixes to school security prove elusive after Florida shooting

-(Reuters) - Two weeks before a gunman fatally shot 17 people at a Florida high school, Bill Lee, the president of the state’s school administrators association, warned that Florida’s schools were vulnerable to just such an attack.
+(Reuters) - Two weeks before a gunman fatally shot 17 people at a Florida high school, Bill Lee, the president of the state’s school administrators association, warned lawmakers that Florida’s schools were vulnerable to just such an attack.

 “It’s not a matter of if, but when,” he wrote in the Orlando Sentinel on Jan.
 29, urging legislators to boost spending on school security after two school shootings in other states in January.
 “Florida is one instance away from becoming the next Kentucky or Texas, and we must do something about it.”